Eventual-Inc/Daft/eventual-hub/README.md

 1. **Jupyterhub**: we run Jupyterhub in [API-only mode](https://jupyterhub.readthedocs.io/en/stable/reference/api-only.html#deploying-jupyterhub-in-api-only-mode)
 2. **Proxy**: proxies users to the correct notebook server
 3. **Eventual Backend**: a simple backend service for authentication, creation of notebook servers and user administration
+4. **Eventual Frontend**: the frontend browser client for interacting with the Eventual platform

 # Local Development